Esri/calcite-app-components/src/components/calcite-flow-item/readme.md

 # calcite-flow-item

-A flow item lives in a panel with a heading and content.
+A flow item is used by [calcite-flow](../calcite-flow) lives in a panel with a heading and content.

 <!-- Auto Generated Below -->